 To many Americans, staying in touch with a cell phone or tablet while in Europe can seem difficult and expensive.
 But savvy travelers know it doesn’t have to be.
 Having a phone while you’re there can be a major time saver and convenience.
 This article tells you how to stay in touch and save money.

-Why don’t US cell phones “just work” in Europe?
-For various reasons, the United States developed and deployed wireless technologies that were incompatible with those deployed in the Rest Of the World, which went with a standard called GSM (“Global System for Mobiles” – one of the reasons why Europeans use the term “mobile” and not “cell phone”).
+Today, almost all Smartphones will “just work” in Europe, especially if your carrier is T-Mobile, AT&T or Google Fi.
+Verizon smartphone customers can get theirs to work after calling Verizon to turn on International Roaming.
+It’s tougher with older cellphones: for various reasons, the United States developed and deployed wireless technologies that were incompatible with those deployed in the Rest Of the World, which went with a standard called GSM (“Global System for Mobiles” – one of the reasons why Europeans use the term “mobile” and not “cell phone”).

-Verizon has a specific international phone page here, and examples of Verizon global smartphones at the time of writing include the iPhone 6S/6S Plus, 6/6 Plus, 5S, Samsung Galaxy S series and Motorola Droid.
-One older phone gotcha: Verizon iPhone 4 (not 4S) is CDMA-only and will not work in Europe.
+Verizon has a specific international phone page here, and examples of Verizon global smartphones at the time of writing include the iPhone 11/11 Pro, Samsung Galaxy and Note phones.

-Once again, T-Mobile is the stand-out leader here offering unlimited 256Kb/sec data internationally for free.
-Now 256Kb/sec (0.256 MB/sec) is not very fast — just about good enough for basic web browsing, but certainly nothing like your typical app expects.
-So T-Mobile also offers high speed data plans for additional cost, without a bandwidth throttle.
-Sprint has copied this approach, and does the same thing.
+T-Mobile is the stand-out leader offering unlimited 256Kb/sec data internationally for free.
+Now, 256Kb/sec (0.256 MB/sec) is not very fast — just about good enough for basic web browsing, but nothing like your typical app expects.
+So T-Mobile also offers high-speed data plans for an additional cost, without a bandwidth throttle.
+Sprint has copied this approach and does the same thing.

 But if you own a US GSM phone, you typically can’t just take out the SIM from your US carrier, buy a pre-paid SIM from a mobile phone store and put it in your own phone.
 Why?
 Because your cell phone carrier won’t let you, and they have “network locked” your phone to stop you doing this.

-The good news is that beating locked cell phones has gotten a lot easier in the last year.
+The good news is that beating locked cell phones is now easier than it ever was.
 Here are your options:

-All the major manufacturers now sell their phones on Amazon.com and other online retailers, and also directly from their own web sites.
-You’ll pay the full price up front for the phone, but it’ll work out cheaper than buying it over time from the carrier over time.
+All the major manufacturers now sell their phones on Amazon.com and other online retailers, and also directly from their own websites.
+You’ll pay the full price for the phone, but it’ll work out cheaper than buying it over time from the carrier over time.

-With the launch of the iPhone 6S, Apple took this one step further by offering a new installment plan where you pay the price of the phone over time but can upgrade every time a new iPhone comes out (typically every 12 months).
+Apple has taken this one step further by offering a new installment plan where you pay the price of the phone over time but can upgrade every time a new iPhone comes out (typically every 12 months).
 The plan also includes AppleCare extended warranty and support.
 If you do the math, you’ll see it costs more over 2 years vs. just buying the phone outright, but you also get AppleCare and the ability to upgrade.

 T-Mobile only offers full price “pay up front” pricing, and the phone is completely unlocked, so if you buy one from T-Mobile it’s just like buying from the manufacturer.

 Verizon and Sprint don’t use the GSM system on their domestic networks but all modern smartphones are designed to work anywhere, offering both CDMA and GSM capabilities in a single hardware design.
-That simplifies manufacturing (fewer models to make), but it also means Verizon phones can also work on GSM frequencies “for free” off the phones that also work on their CDMA networks.
-So they’ve come up with phones that are semi-unlocked: they will work just like an unlocked phone with any international SIM card, but won’t work with a US SIM card (e.g. one from AT&T).
+That simplifies manufacturing (fewer models to make), but it also means Verizon phones can also work on GSM frequencies “for free”.
+So they’ve come up with phones that are semi-unlocked: they will work just like an unlocked phone with an international SIM card, but won’t work with a US SIM card (e.g. one from AT&T).

 The net: you can slide out the Verizon SIM card and put in a European SIM card on an iPhone 6/6S and it’ll work just fine.